Top 10 "Awesome" Security Incidents in 2023

 Summary

 On March 17, 2023, due to a vulnerability in the price oracle, ParaSpace became the target of a hacker attack.
-After the hacker's three failed attempts, the BlockSec Phalcon Block system intervened in a timely manner, saving over 5 million dollars worth of ETH through a rescue operation.
+After the hacker's three failed attempts, the BlockSec Phalcon system intervened in a timely manner, saving over 5 million dollars worth of ETH through a rescue operation.

 Reason for Selection